mortenson/twig-components-drupal/README.txt

 1. Require this module with Composer, or otherwise ensure that "mortenson/twig-components-ssr" is installed via Composer on your site.
-2. Install the @webcomponents/webcomponentsjs NPM package and place its contents in /libraries/webcomponentsjs, so that the "/libraries/webcomponentsjs/custom-elements-es5-adapter.js" file exists.
+2. Install the @webcomponents/webcomponentsjs and twig NPM packages and copy them to /libraries.
+You can also run the "./scripts/copyfiles.sh" script to do this for you automatically.
-3. Install the twig NPM package and place its contents in /libraries/twigjs, so that the "/libraries/twigjs/twig.min.js" file exists.
-4. Install the Twig Components module
+3. Install the Twig Components module

 Features
 ---------